PenguinPP/FIT5120-TA16-Heat-Preparedness/README.md

 # Technology / Frameworks
 We have constructed a web-app that targeted specifically at the elderly, to provide them with the crucial information they need to safeguard their own health during periods of extreme heat.
 We have utilised a three tier architecture, using Nodejs for the front-end and application server, and mySQL for the backend database.
 Specifically for the front-end we used ReactJS and for the application server we used ExpressJS.

 Our front-end and application server are both hosted on an Amazon EC2 instance.
 We use an Nginx web server to deliver our site to users and to act as a reverse proxy for API calls.
 The application server only responds to a set of pre-defined requests, and upon receiving these requests, queries the database to obtain the required data, and return it to the user through the front-end.
 The mySQL database is hosted on the AWS RDS platform.
+The application server is also responsible for periodically checking weather data and sending out notifications to users as required.

 ## List of Libraries/Packages Used